crashdump/selene/README.md

 Starts a playlist; a timer can be specified to turn the music off after a while.

+You will need to register your app at [My Dashboard](https://developer.spotify.com/dashboard/) to get the credentials necessary to make authorized calls (a client id and client secret).

 # Plugins

 All actions, such as Hue or Spotify, are simple modules and writing your own should be easy.